Ada-C7/bug-off/README.md

 ### Try it out!
 Open your scrabble or Bank Account project and inspect functionality of your code using PRY!
 Practice using the ls and cd commands.

 Dig into [Pry's documentation](http://pryrepl.org/) (with screencasts) to learn even more!

+Here's a handy list with more [Pry commands](https://github.com/pry/pry/wiki/State-navigation#Ls)!